-- Awareness and understanding of this policy and related procedures, related forms, and available resources. - Procedures for handling requests for modifications. (b) - Accessing assistive devices, auxiliary aids, and services needed to communicate with (c) persons with disabilities. - General requirements of the ADA, including modifying policies and practices, communicating with and assisting customers, accepting calls placed through alternative systems, and identifying alternate ways to provide access to programs, services, and activities as appropriate to the employee's job duties.
+- (a) Awareness and understanding of this policy and related procedures, related forms, and available resources. - (b) Procedures for handling requests for modifications. - (c) Accessing assistive devices, auxiliary aids, and services needed to communicate with persons with disabilities. - (d) General requirements of the ADA, including modifying policies and practices, communicating with and assisting customers, accepting calls placed through alternative systems, and identifying alternate ways to provide access to programs, services, and activities as appropriate to the employee's job duties.